StevenBoys/MOON/README.md

-# Towards Reliable Sparse Training in Real World: What's Unknown is What's Undeservedly-ignored
+# Embracing the Unknown Step by Step: Towards Reliable Sparse Training in Real World

-This is the code repository of RigL-based and SET-based models in the following paper: Towards Reliable Sparse Training in Real World: What's Unknown is What's Undeservedly-ignored.
+This is the code repository of RigL-based and SET-based models in the following paper: Embracing the Unknown Step by Step: Towards Reliable Sparse Training in Real World.

 Parts of this code repository is based on the following works by the machine learning community.